| | | | | |

 Ingredients You Will Need

-Pork Loin: Pork loin's lean yet versatile nature and mild flavor make it a great choice for absorbing flavors.
+Pork Loin: Pork loin’s lean yet versatile nature and mild flavor make it a great choice for absorbing flavors.
 It also accommodates various cooking styles.
+I like Grass Roots Coop for all of my meat purchases.

 Coconut Oil: Coconut oil is made by pressing fresh coconut meat or dried coconut meat called copra.
 Virgin coconut oil uses fresh while refined coconut oil typically uses copra.
 I always use refined coconut oil as it has a milder scent and flavor but a higher smoke point.